TGChenZP/AFLBrownlowPredictor2024/README.md

 *Assumption: the model has correctly captured the underlying relationship of statistics and Brownlow votes and has low bias.*

-***TLDR** (Full Analysis in Appendix)*
+***TLDR***

 - **Contested Possessions**: Highly rated, confirming the Brownlow as a "Midfielders' award."
-- **Disposal Quality (Effective Disposals)**: Next most important feature, aligning with rewarding impactful players.
+- **Disposal Quality (Effective Disposals)**: Next most important feature, aligning with rewarding impactful players; ineffective disposals are also penalised
-- **Marks & Goals**: Top 4 features, allowing forwards and defenders to be contenders.
+- **Goal & Marks**: Both top-4 features, allowing forwards and defenders to be contenders.
+- **Less clangers**: Aligning with game impact aspect of award
+- **Disposals (Contested, Uncontested) & Tackles**: Positive impact on chances of being predicted, emphasizing midfielders' influence.
+    - **Kicks vs. Handballs**: Kicks have positive impact, while handballs have negative, indicating umpires don't reward short-handball stat-getters.
+- **Tackles & Tackles Outside 50**: Favors midfielders, disadvantaging defending forwards.
+- **One-Percenters, Score Involvements, Metres Gained**: Important for match impact, aligning with the Medal's purpose.
 - **Marks Inside 50**: Favors forwards
-- **One-Percenters, Score Involvements, Metres Gained**: Important for match impact, aligning with the Medal's purpose.
-- **Disposals (Contested, Uncontested) & Tackles**: Positive impact on chances of being predicted, emphasizing midfielders' influence.
-- **Tackles Outside 50**: Favors midfielders, disadvantaging defending forwards.
 - **Hitouts**: Important but lower, suggesting rucks need more marks and goals to compensate for lower possession numbers.
-- **Metres Gained & Intercepts**: Surprisingly low importance, which hurts key defenders, particularly those who rely on intercepts (their equivalent of goals) and metres gained for impact.
+- **Metres Gained, Intercepts & Rebound 50s**: Surprisingly low importance, which hurts key defenders, particularly those who rely on intercepts (their equivalent of goals) and metres gained for impact.

-- **Kicks vs. Handballs**: Kicks have positive impact, while handballs have negative, indicating umpires don't reward short-handball stat-getters.
-- **Marks vs. Uncontested Marks**: Marks are positive, but uncontested marks are negative, penalizing accumulation through non-impactful play.
+***Summary***: Contested goal-kicking midfielders who are effective and clean are most advantaged to win the medal; key-backs are worst-off.

 # Future Directions of Work
 1. Use Graph Neural Network to do listwise prediction